bighelmet7/sennder/README.md

 |Studio Ghibli|API+---->+Celery Worker+-->+Database <--->API|/api/v1/movies/<---->Web|/movies |
 +-----------------+     +-------------+   +---------+   +-------------------+    +------------+
 ```
 It is based in a Celery worker that every minute is fetching the Studio Ghibli API and writting into the configured Database **(Caution: SQLite could perfom IntegrityError use it only in TestingConfig)**.
-In the other side we have the API service that read all the information from the Database.
+In the other side we have the API service that is reading all the information from the Database.
 This service gets the Film and People models and merge them into a JSON response.

 Finally the Web service will perfom every 3 seconds a GET request to /api/v1/movies, so the user can feel a real time application.

 ### Models

 First of all it is worth mention that Film and People models are not complete (compare to the information stored in Studio Ghibli DB).
-The application is requesting the necessary information for both objects.
+The worker is requesting the necessary information for both objects.

 - Film contains an ID, title and a backref to People called _peoples_
 - People contains an ID, name and a list of Film called _films_